I received an interesting email from an SPI reader over the weekend:

-- The SPI Homepage – 20 referrals: These are from clicks on the 125×125 Ad in the sidebar.
-Part of this comes from the 4-Minute Blog video, which instructs people to click on that ad in my sidebar.
-If I could go back into time, I would have instead done a video-specific short URL, like I did for the podcast.
+- The SPI Homepage: 20 referrals.
+These are from clicks on the 125×125 ad in the sidebar.
+Part of this comes from the 4-Minute Blog video, which instructs people to click on that ad.
+If I could go back in time, I would have created a video-specific short URL, like I did for the podcast.
 Then I could better track how the video performs.

-- My Resources Page – 20 referrals: Like I said, this is one of the most visited pages on my site.
-If you’re not utilizing a resource page for your niche on your site, you’re crazy!
-It’s the ultimate non-aggressive way to earn money leaving all parties happy in the end.
+- My Resources Page: 20 referrals.
+Like I said, this is one of the most visited pages on my site.
+If you’re not utilizing a resource page for your niche on your site, I recommend that you do!
+It’s the ultimate non-aggressive way to earn money, leaving all parties happy in the end.

-- My Income Reports – 9 referrals: In each of my income reports, I include links to each of the products and services that have generated an income.
-These 9 referrals were even distributed through March, April and May’s income reports.
+- My Income Reports: 9 referrals.
+In each of my income reports, I include links to each of the products and services that have generated an income.
+These 9 referrals were even distributed through March, April, and May income reports.

-- Other Pages on SPI (10 total) – 11 referrals: Several other pages that briefly mention Bluehost have converted for me as well.
+- Other Pages on SPI (10 total): 11 referrals.
+Several other pages that briefly mention Bluehost have converted for me as well.
 Each only have one or two conversions, which is why I didn’t write them out individually.
-People may arrive on these specific pages from Google searches, from exploring on SPI, or from a direct link from a podcast or referring website.
+People may arrive on these specific pages from Google searches, exploring on SPI, or a direct link from a podcast or referring website.

-I can work on providing more value and real life experiences to share, and as a result more people will be exposed to these affiliate income opportunities – and that’s really what it’s all about when it comes to this kind of affiliate marketing, specifically from a blog.
+I can work on providing more value and real life experiences to share, and as a result more people will be exposed to these affiliate income opportunities.
+That’s really what it’s all about when it comes to this kind of affiliate marketing, specifically from a blog.

-I’m interested – what are your thoughts are on the non-aggressive vs. aggressive promotion approach online, especially since most of you are probably familiar with both as a content consumer.
+I’m interested in what you think.
+What are your thoughts aon the non-aggressive vs. aggressive promotion approach online?
+Especially since most of you are probably familiar with both as a content consumer.
 Does the aggressive approach still work?
 Is it all about getting the “low-hanging fruit” and that’s it?
-Or, do you feel this passive approach to marketing provides for a more long-term internet business?
+Or, do you feel this passive approach to marketing provides for a more long-term online business?